chsxf/WhiteShark-for-Java/README.md

 }
 ```

+If your class or field implements both interfaces, it is possible to add the two annotations and `Map` and `Collection` serializations will apply.

-Adding `WhiteSharkSerializableMap` or `WhiteSharkSerializableCollection` annotation to a not eligible field or type has no effect.
+Adding `@WhiteSharkSerializableMap` or `@WhiteSharkSerializableCollection` annotation to a not eligible field or type has no effect.

 ### Calling the Default Serializer
 A WhiteShark stream of serailized data starts with a header.
 This header contains a custom 4-byte long alphanumeric identifier that indicates the potential stream usage.
 It allows you during deserialization to ensure the data you're receiving is the right one, and acting accordingly if not.